Dixin/Blog/Documents/Understanding (all) JavaScript module formats and tools.md

             define);
 ```

 Again, don’t be scared.
-It is just an IIFE.
-When the IIFE is called, its argument is evaluated.
-The argument evaluation detects the environment (the module variable and `exports` variable of CommonJS/Node.js, as well as the `define` function of AMD/RequireJS).
-If the environment is CommonJS/Node.js, the anonymous function’s argument is a manually created `define` function.
-If the environment is AMD/RequireJS, the anonymous function’s argument is just AMD’s `define` function.
+It is just another IIFE.
+When the anonymous function is called, its argument is evaluated.
+The argument evaluation detects the environment (check the module variable and `exports` variable of CommonJS/Node.js, as well as the `define` function of AMD/RequireJS).

+- If the environment is CommonJS/Node.js, the anonymous function’s argument is a manually created `define` function.
+- If the environment is AMD/RequireJS, the anonymous function’s argument is just AMD’s `define` function.
 So when the anonymous function is executed, it is guaranteed to have a working `define` function.
 Inside the anonymous function, it simply calls the `define` function to create the module.

 ## ES module: ECMAScript 2015, or ES6 module

-After all the module mess, in 2015, JavaScript’s spec version 6 defined a totally different module system and syntax.
-This spec is called ECMAScript 2015 or ES2015, AKA ECMAScript 6 or ES6.
+After all the module mess, in 2015, JavaScript’s spec version 6 introduces one more different module syntax.
+This spec is called ECMAScript 2015 (ES2015), or ECMAScript 6 (ES6).
 The main syntax is the import keyword and the export keyword.
 The following example uses new syntax to demonstrate ES module’s named import/export and default import/export:

 ```js
 // Define ES module: esCounterModule.js or esCounterModule.mjs.